 This is a retrospective blog of my seven-week exploration of Virginia along with a journey through the Shenandoah National Park and on down the Blue Ridge Parkway to Cherokee, North Carolina.
-'Retrospective' means simply that it wasn't written during the trip, but is being written in hindsight a little over a year later.
+'Retrospective' means simply that it wasn't written during the trip, but is being written after-the-fact, a little over a year later.
 Baaswell Sheep accompanied me and is writing the blog in the way he's done my later blogs, since he's so good with the color commentary.
-Unfortunately, since I didn't plan for this blog back them, my pictures are limited to the major attractions, but I'll try to make those galleries a little bigger than I do in my later blogs.
+Unfortunately, since I didn't plan for this blog back when I was doing the trip, my pictures are limited to the major attractions, but I'll try to make those galleries a little larger than I do in my later blogs.

 Select/click any image to see it at double (or more) the current size.
-Select/click on the large image or any part of the darkened area to return to the blog page.
+While viewing a large image, use the left and right arrow keys to view other images on this page.
+Select/click on the large image or any part of the darkened area, or press 'Escape', to return to the blog page.
 Note: Table of contents is now located at the bottom of the page.

 Yes, there is an actual Yorktown village still in operation, and among its riverfront businesses is The Yorktown Pub, with a strong emphasis on seafood as you might imagine.
 They were quite busy, but we managed to squeeze in and get a crab cake sandwich for my companion and a coleslaw for me.
-The food was pretty good and the views quite different after spending a week in more inland feeling Williamsburg.
+The food was pretty good and the views quite different after spending a week in the more inland feeling Williamsburg.
+(All of the pictures are of the historic village, other than the last one, which shows approaching the riverfront area.
+Unfortunately, we didn't take a picture of the pub.)

 Located in the Peninsula Town Center Shopping Center (built on the old Colosseum Mall site), Mission BBQ is a chain restaurant with a streamlined fast casual arrangement, but the food was good.
 The atmosphere was a little too chain standardized (we're used to family run hole in the wall BBQ places, mind you), but it was not unpleasant and comfortable enough for us to enjoy the meal while getting off our feet / hooves for a while.